 Find a “friend” in the spirit world.
 Someone you are comfortable to relate with and he/she can help you channel and focus your prayers to GOD.
 Find a symbol or memento that will help strengthen your bond.
 Communicate with your loved ones who passed away.
 Don’t pray for them, you can pray or talk to them and ask for their help.

 The powerful beings in the spirit world are not all good.
 There are those who are the followers of satan.
 Prayers are not only for the good, prayers can come from the bad as well.
 Satan and his followers also listen to prayers.

 What is the bottom line?
 Is God about religions?
 Is he about us worshiping him?
-Is he about about the end and judgement day?
+Is he about the end and judgment day?
 NO!

 “God is not about the eternal damnation or punishment in hell, and neither is he about the eternal reward of heaven.
 He is about accountability in terms of privileges.
 God is about serenity and love and the ever lasting opportunity to belong and be “more”.
 God simply wants us to live our eternal life (corporeal and spiritual), to love, to share, to prosper and to be happy.”